 We may be afraid of closing doors and perhaps see them as a risk to our comfort and stability.
 But sometimes, not having space for a new door to open could be the even bigger risk on our path to fulfillment.

 The reflective questions in this tool (like the ones below) will really help frame closed doors as opportunities for growth for you and your clients, perhaps even seeing recent events in a totally new light.

 What helped you open the new door?

 I believe every human being has a unique way of expressing their core, true self in work.
-The positive psychology practitioner would call it “optimal strength expression”, the spiritual person “soul-work” and the organizational psychologist “work engagement”.
-I don’t care so much about how you call it.
+The positive psychology practitioner would call it “optimal strength expression”; the spiritual person, “soul work”; and the organizational psychologist, “work engagement.”
+I don’t care so much what you call it.

-We hope you enjoy these 3 free tools and that they will help increase the wellbeing of the people around you.
-Please leave a comment if you found them useful or insightful – we’d love to hear about it!
+We hope you enjoy these three free tools and that they will help increase the wellbeing of the people around you.
+Please leave a comment if you found them useful or insightful.
+We’d love to hear about it!